jonatanklosko/material-ui-confirm/README.md

 ## API

 #### `withConfirm(Component)`
-Returns Component adding `confirm` to its props.
+Returns Component adding the `confirm` function to its props.

 #### `confirm(onConfirm, options)`
 Returns a function that opens the confirmation dialog once called.